 Offiong comes to Syracuse from Brown University, where she served as Chief University Auditor for 11 years.
 Utibe earned her MBA in business administration from Northeastern University, and holds a BS in Business Administration from the same university.

-Scott Kemp is the Interim Treasurer at Syracuse University, and is responsible for the areas of Debt Management, Capital Planning, Cash Management, Investment Administration and Accounting, and Endowment Management.
-He and his staff work closely with various University constituencies to support the academic mission of the University by providing superior treasury and operational services to the campus community.
+Erin Archer is the Treasurer at Syracuse University, and is responsible for the areas of Debt Management, Capital Planning, Cash Management, Investment Administration and Accounting, and Endowment Management.
+She and her staff work closely with various University constituencies to support the academic mission of the University by providing superior treasury and operational services to the campus community.

 Real Estate and Asset Management